Fordalex/google_books_api/README.md

 ### Bugs

 Error thown on login in somtimes...
 Fixes after refresh.
-Problem adding tyson fury book, jim crow macat.
+Fix view all page.
+Add Book button to be shown at the top of the page.

 ### Features left to implement

-fix alert to the top of the page.
-Total pages to finish current books.
-Total note count.
-sort notes option.
-Fix view all page.

 User